imaginedelements/heather-turano-coaching/src/pages/about/index.md

   form:
     emailAddressPlaceholder: Email
     firstNamePlaceholder: First Name
-    submitLabel: 'Gimme some of that JOY! '
+    submitLabel: 'Yes, Gimme some JOY!'
   prompt: ' We are talking about joy people!
 Sign Up and I will be in touch in a snap to set up your first session!
 Talk with you soon.'
   title: Sound like a match made in "you’re not alone” heaven?
 ---